-Feature Image: Alaskan Pollock by Alison Bremner
+Feature Image: Alaskan Pollock, Alison Bremner

 Anyways, I’ve never been a professional writer.
 That is, until now.

 I’m so humbled to have my work recognized by the Indigenous advisory committee, all people who I respect a great deal.
-As I transition from youth to the adult’s circle this year (a gender neutral version of women’s circle), I’m feeling a lot of gratitude towards the Indigenous mentors who supported me throughout my youth.
-Folks who saw and understood my work, helped me cultivate and grow it, and just trusted me.
+As I transition from youth to the adult’s circle this year (a gender neutral version of women’s/men’s circle), I’m feeling a lot of gratitude towards the Indigenous mentors who supported me throughout my youth.
+Folks who saw and understood my work, helped me cultivate and grow it, and trusted me.
 I hope I can honour that trust by remembering to pay it forward to the next generation.

 Above all, artists come first.
-Artists provide us with inspiration, life, love, resistance, community, ceremony, and so much more.
-And for this, artists deserve to be compensated, not exploited.
+Artists provide us with inspiration, life, love, resistance, community, ceremony, and so much more; and for this, artists deserve to be compensated—not exploited.
 I have never been silent about Canada’s sick system of arts administration, publishing, and galleries, which remain inaccessible and exclusionary to diverse Indigenous peoples.
 My work has always represented all we misfits of the good Indian art world.
 The queers, gender weirdos, feminists, and bratty baby girls who you might not see in the National gallery, but whose work is way ahead of that place anyways.
 Artists who create not for huge sums of money, but because of the fierce need to create.
 My work will continue to be by and for these people.
 In all honesty, I think my hire is telling because it means that the Canadian art world is ready for these voices to break through, as well.

 As nîtisân Sasha Simmons said once, “Thank creator [thank creators] for music, dance, fashion, and all other forms of art/culture I experience with my body before my intellect.”